Public Speaking has always been my greatest fear.

 - Improved Communication Skills.
 Public Speaking will improve your communication and presentation skills like nothing else.
 If you can speak to a group, one on one communication will be easy.

 - Career/Job Prospects.
-If you want to earn more, climb the corporate ladder, or get into any kind of leadership and management roles, you need to be able to stand up and speak before a group and you need to be able to influence and persuade people.
-99% of the most sought after high paying jobs worldwide in every industry require some form of public speaking and presentation skills (leadership and management roles especially).
+If you want to earn more, climb the corporate ladder, or get into any kind of leadership or management role, you need to be able to stand up and speak before a group, and you need to be able to influence and persuade people.
+99% of the most sought after high paying jobs worldwide in every industry require some form of public speaking and presentation skills.

 - Connection.
 Public Speaking is one of the quickest ways to win friends and influence people.
 When you stand up on stage and share something about yourself people feel a connection with you.
 That’s when strangers become friends and relationships are formed.
 Also after you’ve finished speaking you’ll find that lots of people will want to speak to you afterwards to compliment you to tell you how much your speech affected them.

 - RESPECT.
-The most admired and respected people in the world are almost all public speakers: celebrities, actors, comedians, entertainers, pastors, performers, presenters, politicians, presidents, prime ministers, rappers, singers etc. Public speakers are perceived as confident and powerful.
+The most admired and respected people in the world are almost all public speakers: actors, comedians, singers, celebrities, pastors, presidents, prime ministers etc. Public speakers are perceived as confident and powerful.
 They’re also perceived as leaders.
 So if you want more respect start public speaking.
 Not only will others admire and respect you for being able to stand up and speak to a group (it takes balls) but most importantly you will gain SELF-RESPECT – which is by far the most important kind of respect!

 So how do you actually improve your public speaking skills and get better, especially if you hate public speaking like me?